Nina Petković: Early life

-Although born in Kotor, Petković was mostly raised in neighboring town Tivat.
+Although born in Kotor, Petković was mostly raised in neighboring town of Tivat.
 She is of mixed religious origin – her father is a Roman Catholic and mother Orthodox Christian.
 Before she participated in Operacija trijumf, Petković took part in many festivals, such as Evropesma and Montevizija, sometimes solo, sometimes with her band Dan Poslije.

 Career

 Operacija trijumf

 The Operacija trijumf, Balkan version of Endemol's Fame Academy, started broadcasting on 29 September 2008.
 Nina Petković was the only contestant from Montenegro, so she was constantly receiving a lot of cell-phone votes from Montenegro.
 She reached the finals, but was expelled in the first final round.

 Petković was performing with many popular artists during the Operacija trijumf, such as Željko Joksimović, Jelena Tomašević, Jelena Rozga, Karolina Gočeva and Negative.

 During the Operacija trijumf, Petković performed the following songs: